yachielab/base-editing-prediction/readme_draft.md

 -o <String>
 	Editing outcome sequence
 -s <Integer>
-	Start position of the input target sequene relative to the PAM¥ -e <Integer>
+	Start position of the input target sequence relative to the PAM -e <Integer>
-	End position of the input target sequene relative to the PAM -m <String>
+	End position of the input target sequence relative to the PAM -m <String>
 	File path of base editing model
 -f <String>